shultztom/ip-addr/README.md

 # ip-addr

 A simple service for looking up your IP address, returns as JSON.
-Available at https://ip-addr.shultzlab.com on GKE and https://ip-addr-aws.shultzlab.com/ on AWS ECS
+Available at https://ip-addr.shultzlab.com on GKE ~~and https://ip-addr-aws.shultzlab.com/ on AWS ECS~~ (Ran out of Credits)

 ## Usage